- The Creation of Media Monitoring

 Features like NLP and LSA will help you cope with recent technology like voice search.
 Voice search or voice assistant usage is increasing steadily nowadays.
 According to GlobalWebIndex in 2018, 27% of the global population used voice search on their mobile device.
 Other than voice search, you might also want to “learn” from your competitor.
 It is vital to stay updated on your competitor’s next strategy/campaign in order to stay ahead and be the top-of-mind of your industry.

 Since the 1800s, media monitoring has developed into more than just a tool to track names on newspapers.
 It grows essentially as a tool to define a business’ strategy, insights, and even sales.
 Digital media monitoring will read the algorithm of a certain platform, analyze competitor data, then help with whatever metrics you desire.
 In the future, it will also be equipped with more advanced machine learning, tools to read the algorithm, and organic responses from the audience.
 Currently, features like NLP and LSA are the most advanced technology on the market.
-Tools like what Sonar Platform has will continue to be enhanced to give you a better understanding of your audience and meet your brand’s achievement.
+These tools will continue to be enhanced to give you a better understanding of your audience and meet your brand’s achievement.